mmccroskey/Mist/README.md

 #### How Mist Stores Data

-All Mist operations are performed against its Databases, which are local caches of records backed by Realm.
+All Mist operations -- that is, reading and writing data -- are performed against its Databases, which are local caches of records backed by Realm.
 Records are fetched from the Databases, and saves/deletes are performed on Databases.
 Separately from these operations, Mist synchronizes the Databases with CloudKit.

 So, to save Records, you first need to create an instance of the concrete `Database` subclass that corresponds to where you want those Records to be saved in CloudKit.
+You then

 ```swift